 Medicare Defines What They Consider Never Events

-The Centers for Medicaid and Medicare Services (CMS) implemented a provision of the Deficit Reduction Act of 2005 (DRA) that takes steps toward preventing Medicare from paying hospitals for additional costs of treating a patient who acquires specified conditions during hospitalization, including cather-associated infections.
+CMS Medicare Never Events.
+The Centers for Medicaid and Medicare Services (CMS) implemented a provision of the Deficit Reduction Act of 2005 (DRA) that takes steps toward preventing Medicare from paying hospitals for additional costs of treating a patient who acquires specified conditions during hospitalization, including catheter-associated infections.

 Medicare won’t pay for conditions “that could reasonably have been prevented.”